Juliang0705/SymbolicDifferentiator/README.md

 # SymbolicDifferentiator
-Calculate the derivative of an expression
+Compute the derivative of math expression in python